 “This is wrong, and on my watch it will change,” she said.

-Clinton also took aim at her Republican opponents and their embrace of “trickle-down economics.”
-She criticized the approach, arguing that it “explodes the national debt, concentrates wealth in the hands of a few, and does practically nothing to help hard-working Americans.”
+Clinton also took aim at her Republican primary opponents and their embrace of “trickle-down economics.”
+Criticizing the approach, she argued that it “explodes the national debt, concentrates wealth in the hands of a few, and does practically nothing to help hard-working Americans.”

 “Twice now in the past 20 years, a Democratic president has had to come in and clean up the mess left behind” by Republican administrations, Clinton said, drawing laughter and applause.